 THC–Tetrahydrocannabinol

-According to the National Institute on Drug Abuse (NIDA) THC receptors are found in the parts of the brain which are responsible for thinking, memory, pleasure, perception, concentration and coordination.
+According to the National Institute on Drug Abuse (NIDA), THC receptors are found in the parts of the brain that are responsible for thinking, memory, pleasure, perception, concentration, and coordination.

 It may produce euphoric feelings.
-Though THC has been caught under a stigma because of its potential to get one “high” it is the beneficial component which helps with a variety of problems such as HIV/AIDS, fibromyalgia, Tourette’s syndrome, MS, sleep apnea and even cancer.
+Though THC has been caught under a stigma because of its potential to get one “high.”
+It is the beneficial component that helps with a variety of problems.
+Such as HIV/AIDS, fibromyalgia, Tourette’s syndrome, MS, sleep apnea, and even cancer.
 THC may also help patients dealing with chemo, as it is very harsh on the body.
-This is one ingredient that helps stimulate the appetite for cancer patients.
+This is one ingredient that helps stimulate the appetite of cancer patients.

 The amount of THC in each strain or plant varies and it may be bred to contain different ratios.